Notification of Intention to Process Student’s Biometric Information

 The school wishes to use information about your child as part of an automated (i.e. electronically-operated) recognition system.

-This is for the purposes of cashless catering.
+This is for the purposes of cashless catering and the library management system.
 The information from your child that we wish to use is referred to as ‘biometric information’ (see next paragraph).
 Under the Protection of Freedoms Act 2012 (sections 26 to 28), we are required to notify each parent of a child and obtain the written consent of at least one parent before being able to use a child’s biometric information for an automated system.

 Biometric information and how it will be used

 Biometric information is information about a person’s physical or behavioural characteristics that can be used to identify them, for example, information from their finger images.

 The school would like to take and use information from your child’s finger image and use this information for the purpose of providing your child with access to our cashless catering system and the library management system.